-Vice President of the San Pedro Says Dirt Will be Flying South Of Calientes in Thirty Days-Shops May be Built Jointly With the Short Line.
+Of Calientes in Thirty Days-Shops May be Built Jointly With the Short Line.

-"As near as I can estimate, dirt will | joining the Oregon Short Line in a joint not know at this date whether the San Pedro would erect its own shops here or go in with the Short Line.
-Both companies, he said, needed new shops here, anyway.
-Mr. Clark will jeave tomorrow at ? a. m., with the Salt Lake Route party for New York.
-He stated this afternoon that the entire amount of the purchase money for the track south of Sait Lake together with all of the roll. ing stock, which has been passed upor by Supt.
-Davisson of the motive power department would be paid over to the Short Line representatives in New York Short Line representatives in New York next week, and after settling up other matters the party hope to be in Sait Lake July 1, when the sale will be rati-fied by the stockholders.
-Senator W. A. Clark went this morn-ing to the Ophir Hill mine to inspect
+"As near as I can estimate, dirt will | joining the Oregon Short Line in a joint shop proposition-that is, providing the San Pedro notifies the Short Line with. be flying south of Caliantes inside of 10 days," said J. Ross Clark, vice presin a specified period.
+He said he did not know at this date whether the San ident of the San Pedro, Los Angeles railroad, at the Knutsford this after-Pedro would erect its own shops here, or go in with the Short Line.
+Both noon.
+Mr. Clark, in whose hands the companies, he said, needed new shops major part of the executive managehere, anyway, ment of the pending construction rests.
+Mr. Clark will leave tomorrow at 7 stated that at present he was directa. m., with the Salt Lake Route party for New York.
+He stated this afternoon that the entire amount of the purchase money for the track south of Salt Lake together with all of the rolling his energies toward getting all the available material necessary for the work.
+"The specifications are all ready, and it will be up to the contractors to ing stock, which has been passed upon by Supt.
+Davisson of the motive power department would be paid over to the put in their bids and get down to work. in the shortest possible time.
+While it department would be paid over to the Short Line representatives in New York next week, and after settling up other matters the party hope, to be in Salt Lake July 1, when the sale will be ratiis yet too hot perhaps to start active work on the desert, at the same time construction can be pushed through